m0vse/CBUST4/README.md

 Note that this library depends on a number of other libraries which must also be downloaded and included in the sketch:

 CBUS 			- abstract CBUS base class
-ACAN_t4		- concrete implentation of the CBUS class using the MCP2515 controller CBUSswitch
+ACAN_t4		    - FlexCAN Controller class
+CBUSswitch
 CBUSLED
 CBUSconfig